skanev/playground/scheme/sicp/notes/week-04.markdown

 While I never gave serious thought about it, I always assumed pairs have to be implemented in C. Interestingly, this will be a sufficient implementation for a lot of LISP code.

 I'm curious how `pair?` will be implemented in this approach.

+## Mathematics and naïveté

+The extended exercise of 2.1.4 shows an interesting insight: you can rarely approch mathematics naïvely.
+The idea was generally sound in the beginning, but the accumulated error in tolerance quickly makes the code untrustworthy.
+Furthermore, in order to minimize the error, one has to devise a way of simplifying arithmetic expressions.
+This is a task, way larger than the original.

+Another interesting aspect of the exercise, is that the accumulated error was not immediatelly obvious from the initial design.